 Mile 10.5: Keep a close eye out for the Bonanza Peak Summit Spur

 .
-It is easily missed, and I went off trail for approximately 1/2 mile and climbed until there was no more climbing to do.
-As the summit is rocky, there are many scrambling routes to reach the summit, so at this point you can choose your own adventure.
+There is a large kairn constructed where the peak use-trail begins.
+Kairns mark the way towards the summit, but there are many scrambling routes to reach the summit.
+At this point you can choose your own adventure.
 You'll see a green tin can at the peak.

 Mile 10.5 to the end: If your goal isn't Bonanza Peak, you'll stay on the trail as it meanders around the foot of the mountain.
 The trail here is mostly rolling, though much flatter than the beginning.
 The trail ends at the Northern Bonanza Peak Trailhead.